Skip to main content

 A father-son creative kitchen in Walloon Brabant holding a Michelin Plate (2025) and scoring 4.6 across 368 reviews, all at a €€ price point.
 The seasonally driven, vegetable-led menu changes meaningfully across visits and delivers genuine craft at one of the better value-to-quality ratios in the broader Brussels region.
 Easy to book; worth planning around the season.

 If you are looking for creative, seasonally driven cooking in Walloon Brabant without paying €€€€ prices, L'Amandier in Genval is the clearest answer in the area.
-The father-son kitchen delivers refined compositions at a €€ price point, holds a Michelin Plate (2025), and scores 4.6 across 368 Google reviews — a combination that signals consistent quality rather than a one-off good night.
 Book it, and plan to return.

-There is a particular kind of restaurant that works leading when you already know what to expect: not a single defining dish or a chef's ego on a plate, but a kitchen in genuine dialogue with the season.
+There is a particular kind of restaurant that works well when you already know what to expect: not a single defining dish or a chef's ego on a plate, but a kitchen in genuine dialogue with the season.
 L'Amandier is that restaurant.
 The cooking here is the product of two generations working in complementarity — a more classical foundation from the senior Volkaerts and a creative, technically current approach from Martin Volkaerts, who established his profile through a prominent Belgian television cooking competition.
 The result is a menu that moves between precision and warmth without feeling torn between the two.

 The seasonal and market focus is not decorative language here.
 The vegetable garden is a genuine input to the menu, and the dishes that come out of this kitchen are described as colourful, aesthetically considered, and driven by whatever the season has to offer.
-For the explorer diner , someone who wants context, provenance, and craft on the plate rather than just a reliable meal , L'Amandier gives you something to think about across multiple visits because the menu shifts as the garden and market do.
+For the explorer diner, someone who wants context, provenance, and craft on the plate rather than just a reliable meal, L'Amandier gives you something to think about across multiple visits because the menu shifts as the garden and market do.

 At €€ pricing, this sits meaningfully below the Michelin-starred tier operating elsewhere in Belgium, which makes the Michelin Plate recognition feel like a signal of direction rather than a ceiling.
 The food is clearly aiming upward.